umbauschool/umbauschool.github.io/index.md

 # Studios

 ### Vienna Studio |  Vienna, Austria
 The Vienna Studio is currently in its nineteenth year of continuous operation.
 Month-long workshop focuses on civilization.
-Themes include empire, dance, Wagner, penitence, river, Loos, stair, and scale.
+Themes include empire, dance, Wagner, river, Loos, stair, and scale.

 _2019 spring session full_
 [Request information about 2020 sessions](#)